Auto Shankar: Criminal history

-Trial
+Trial and execution

 The Inspector General ordered a special enquiry and the deaths of the three men were discovered.
 When they arrested Shankar and interrogated him, he confessed to the murders and to the other three murders he had committed.
 However, he escaped on 20 August 1990 with his five accomplices.
 Shankar's trial was held at the Chengalpattu sessions court.
-He was sentenced to death along with two of his associates, Eldin and Shivaji, on 31 May 1991, ultimately being hanged in Salem Central Prison in 1995.
+He was sentenced to death along with two of his associates, Eldin and Shivaji, on 31 May 1991, ultimately being hanged in Salem Central Prison on 27 April 1995.

 Associates

 In 1992, Shankar's five accomplices were sentenced to six months of Rigorous Imprisonment after having been found guilty by the Chengai-Anna District Judge N. Mohandoss.
 The accomplices were Shankar's brother, Mohan, Selva (alias Selvaraj) and the jail wardens Kannan, Balan and Rahim Khan.
 They were found guilty of criminal conspiracy and resistance or obstruction by a person to his lawful apprehension.

 Subsequently, Mohan was also found guilty of the six murders and was given three life sentences.
 Mohan had escaped from the Chennai Central Prison in August 1990 and was captured in Pune on 25 June 1992.